gladstone28/skateboards-tires/README.md

 **1. Durability Issues:** Inflatable tires are more prone to punctures, flats, and leaks, which could lead to high maintenance costs or shorter lifespan compared to solid wheels.

-**2. Increased Weight:** The inclusion of inflatable tires and necessary support mechanisms (like air tubes, pumps, and larger axles) could make the skateboard heavier, reducing its appeal for trick skating or street riding.
+**2. Increased Weight:** The inclusion of inflatable tires and necessary support mechanisms (like air tubes, pumps, and larger axles) **could make the skateboard heavier, reducing its appeal for trick skating or street riding**.

 **3. Handling and Maneuverability:** Traditional skateboard wheels are small and hard, which allows for quick turns and high responsiveness.
-Inflatable tires, being larger and softer, may make the board less nimble and harder to control, especially at high speeds.
+Inflatable tires, being larger and softer, may make the board **less nimble and harder to control, especially at high speeds.**

-**4. Cost:** Manufacturing inflatable tube tires could be more expensive than traditional wheels.
-This might drive up the price of the skateboard, limiting your target market to premium customers.
+**4. Cost:** Manufacturing inflatable tube tires could be more expensive than traditional wheels. **This might drive up the price of the skateboard, limiting your target market to premium customers**.

-**5. Design and Engineering Challenges:** You would need to redesign the truck and deck structure to accommodate larger, air-filled tires, which would involve significant R&D investment.
+**5. Design and Engineering Challenges:** You would need to redesign the truck and deck structure to accommodate larger, air-filled tires, **which would involve significant R&D investment**.

 ### Recommendations: